 This White Chocolate Confetti Cheesecake is the perfect cheesecake for a special occasion!
 Loaded with cream cheese, white chocolate, and all the rainbow sprinkles, this recipe is sure to bring a smile to your face!

 This recipe is a little bit of everything I adore… cheesecake, Oreo crust, white chocolate, and sprinkles!
-But here’s the skinny: (Please note, that will be the only time I will use the word ‘skinny’ in reference to this recipe)
+But here’s the skinny: (Please note, that will be the only time I will use the word ‘skinny’ in reference to this recipe!)

 My husband keeps telling me that the Oreo crust is too much!
 Like in this neapolitan cheesecake.
 Just stop with the Oreo crust he says!
 But I can’t.
 I love it!
 However, he may have a small point in that the chocolate crust does compete with the delicate flavors of white chocolate and cream cheese (and strawberry in this case).

 This Birthday Cheesecake is just plain fun!!

-- 1/4 c granulated sugar
+- 1/4 cup granulated sugar